swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 *   It also helps identify shifts in the market
 *   It is easy to understand how the company can move into a more lucrative part of the market

-        Once you have a siziable list of competitors (atleast 5), you need to identify the attribute(s) that meaningfully differentiates the competitors into groups.
-This can be something unique to your market (e.g Menu Spread , as shown in the example below) or a more standard attribute like
+        Once you have a sizable list of competitors (at least 5), you need to identify the attribute(s) that meaningfully differentiates the competitors into groups.
+This can be something unique to your market (e.g Menu Spread, as shown in the example below) or a more standard attribute like

 *   Product quality and features